How EdTech Firms Are Capitalizing on the Fear of a ‘Covid Learning Gap’

 One question routinely plagues Amrita: How do you make up for education that is lost?

 Amrita thought of signing up her son for an educational technology platform like Byju’s or Vedantu.
 Intricately-crafted online classes, these nifty companies claim, will solve the problem of school closures.

 And this claim is enough for Amrita.
 “We would do anything for our children.”

 Like Nishant, more than 320 million children have been out of school premises for almost two years now – what is increasingly being referred to as the “Covid learning gap.”
 But unlike Nishant, a significant number of these children are not getting any form of education at all.

-But therein lies a paradox.
 The real “learning gap” thus refers to those children who don’t have access to digital resources and are consequently completely missing out.
-However, for EdTech firms, using the “learning gap” as a catchphrase serves as a highly effective marketing tool to sell more.
+However, for edtech firms, using the “learning gap” as a catchphrase serves as a highly effective marketing tool to sell more.
 “I think the use of the education gap as a marketing tactic is really heartbreaking — people definitely buy into that insecurity,” says Vanshika Singh, a researcher at an NGO working in the education sector.
 Nothing quite sells like fear.

-Last month, for instance, the edtech platform Byju’s carried out an advertisement with the assertive lines, “The ‘Covid Learning Gap could affect your child’s future.
+Last month, for instance, Byju’s carried out an advertisement with the assertive lines: “The ‘Covid Learning Gap could affect your child’s future.
 Let’s fill this gap together.”
+Bold, persuasive words.

 The assumption here is that students who have access to digital resources and money to take endless paid subscriptions are the only ones being affected by the pandemic.
-Therein lies a paradox.
+But therein lies a paradox.
 The claim is to fix the global learning gap, created due to a digital divide, by offering more online classes.

-Some studies show how the use of edtech may exacerbate the unequal impact of school closures on student learning; as more semi-privileged and elite students opt for these parallel models, others will either be pushed into debt or continue to be excluded from the knowledge gap discourse.
+Some studies already show how the use of edtech may exacerbate the unequal impact of school closures on student learning; as more semi-privileged and elite students opt for these parallel models, others will either be pushed into debt or continue to be excluded from the knowledge gap discourse.

+Moreover, the term learning gap in itself misses a lot of things; the concern spills beyond whether teachers are taking classes, or if students have devices.
 “One of the biggest challenges in peri-urban areas has been the provision of electricity – a lot of places don’t really get electricity all day round, or they have a fixed time here,” adds Vanshika.
 According to a 2020 survey conducted by NCERT, almost 28% of students lacked access to proper electricity.
 Further, according to the 2021 Annual Status of Education Report (ASER), the foundational reading level among underprivileged students surveyed between classes 1-7 was “lower than at any time in the last decade.”

 The pandemic has placed children two years behind on their learning targets.
-However, government school kids were already on average four years behind due to poor infrastructure.
-To put this in perspective, underprivileged children entering grade nine will effectively be still in grade three.
+However, experts say government school kids were already on average four years behind due to poor infrastructure.
+To put this in perspective: underprivileged children entering grade nine will effectively be still in grade three.
+That’s an alarming picture that no one is quite painting yet.

 Related on The Swaddle: